qiushiyan/qiushiyan.dev/content/posts/dplyr-1.0/index.md

 ---

+<my-callout> This article has been updated to reflect the changes in
+dplyr 1.1.0. </my-callout>

 This post uses the penguins dataset \[@10.1371/journal.pone.0090081\] for most demonstration purposes, modified by [Allison Horst](https://github.com/allisonhorst/penguins) (as an alternative to